Updated: 11 Nov 2025

 Master of Arts - Sociology

-Thesis: Disenchantment and Science: Max Weber and the Myth of Disenchantment
+Thesis: Science as Meaning-Making: Max Weber and the Myth of Disenchantment

 Bachelor of Arts (Honours) - Arts and Contemporary Studies